Isabella Fyvie Mayo

-Isabella Fyvie Mayo (pen name, Edward Garrett; 10 December 1843 – 13 May 1914) was a Scottish poet, novelist, suffragist, and reformer.
+Isabella Fyvie Mayo (pen name, Edward Garrett; 10 December 1843 – 13 May 1914) was a Scottish writer, poet, suffragist, and reformer.
 With the help of friends, Fyvie Mayo published poems and stories, using the pseudonym, Edward Garrett.
 Fyvie Mayo spent most of her life living in Aberdeen, where she was the first woman elected to a public board.
-Fyvie Mayo was described as an "ethical anarchist, pacifist, anti-imperialist and anti-racist campaigner"; and her "home was an asylum for Asian Indians."
+Fyvie Mayo was described as an "ethical anarchist, pacifist, anti-imperialist and anti-racist campaigner"; and her home was said to be "an asylum for Asian Indians".

 Early years and education

 Isabella Fyvie was born on 10 December 1843 in London of Scottish parents George Fyvie and Margaret Thomson.
-As a child, her father told her the legends of Buchan, and the stories that he brought with him from his father's farm, where his ancestors had been settled for three hundred years.
-His people were staunch Scottish Episcopalians, one of them being the Dean of Moray and Ross.
-Her mother's ancestors, on the paternal side, belonged to the Border country, and were all of the nonconforming religion, among her near relatives being Rev Alexander Hislop, Free Church, Arbroath, author of The Two Babylons, and the Rev Stephen Hislop, missionary and scientist in India.
+As a child, her father told her the legends of Buchan, along with stories of his father's farm which the family had occupied for three hundred years.
+Her father's people were staunch Scottish Episcopalians, one of them being the Dean of Moray and Ross.
+Her mother's paternal ancestors belonged to the Border country and were all of the nonconforming religion, with her near relatives including Rev Alexander Hislop, Free Church, Arbroath, author of The Two Babylons, and the Rev Stephen Hislop, missionary and scientist in India.
 On the maternal side, her mother's family belonged to an old Aberdeen family of the Established Kirk.

 Younger by many years than the rest of the family, she was educated at a day school, where she took many prizes.